Rothamsted/knetminer-backend/cyverse-endpoints/README.md

 ## Configuration

-As in the case of the [RRes pipelines](../rres-endpoints), most of the scripts for CyVerse requires that an enviroment is set manually, by bash-sourcing one of the scripts into [config/environments](config/environments) (only one is available at the moment).
+As in the case of the [RRes pipelines](../rres-endpoints), most of the scripts for CyVerse requires that an environment is set manually, by [bash-sourcing](https://linuxize.com/post/bash-source-command/) one of the scripts into [config/environments](config/environments) (only one is available at the moment).
 Scripts of this type usually invokes [config/common-cfg.sh](config/common-cfg.sh), in order to define general settings, after environment-specific ones.

-Morover, the `3store-load.sh` and `neo4j-load.sh` scrips mentioned above requires a dataset-id and version parameter pair, in order to do some dataset-specific configuration.
+Morover, the `3store-load.sh` and `neo4j-load.sh` scrips mentioned above require a dataset-id and version parameter pair, in order to do some dataset-specific configuration.
 This is started by [config/init-dataset.sh](config/init-dataset.sh), which first lookup for dataset-specific scripts into [config/datasets](config/datasets).
 For instance, the invocation `./3store-load.sh poaceae 51` will cause the search for [config/datasets/poaceae-51-cfg.sh](config/datasets/poaceae-51-cfg.sh) and `config/datasets/poaceae-common-cfg.sh`.
-Both are optional and, of course, should contain configuration options valid for all versions of a dataset or those valid for a specific version.
+Both are optional and, of course, they should contain configuration options valid for all versions of a dataset, or those valid for a specific version.

 As a last step, the configuration sources [config/dataset-cfg.sh](config/dataset-cfg.sh), which has configuration options to be set after dataset-specific settings have been defined.